 Could you tell us about your professional career?
 What do or did you do for work?

-I have had what I consider to be a privileged 27-year corporate career with an investment bank that allowed me to live and work in 8 countries, spanning 4 continents.
+I have had what I consider to be a privileged 27-year corporate career with an investment bank.
+They allowed me to live and work in 8 countries, spanning 4 continents.

-Most of my roles involved business strategy and building or fixing different businesses within the Bank, I was lucky enough to be involved in some very large M&A deals from inception to integration, which is an amazing learning experience around people, culture, process and technology and in championing transformational change in an company that has been acquired.
+Most of my roles involved business strategy and building or fixing different businesses within the Bank.
+I was lucky enough to be involved in some very large M&A deals from inception to integration.
+Which is an amazing learning experience around people, culture, process and technology.
+And of course in championing transformational change in an company that has been acquired.

-I left the Bank a couple of years ago and set-up my own small consulting firm in Hong Kong focused on training, coaching and mentoring, typically C-Suite individuals.
+I left the Bank a couple of years ago and set-up my own small consulting firm in Hong Kong.
+My firm is focused on training, coaching and mentoring, typically C-Suite individuals.

 Ironically, my first and longest client engagement was back at the Bank, so I feel that I have only left a year ago.